lwilletts/fyrious.ninja/index.md

 I'm a 20 year old linux hobbyist.
 I like messing around with Linux distributions and systems deployment.
-I'm quite proficient with shell scripting and it wherever I can.
+I'm quite proficient with shell scripting and use it whenever I can.
 This website for example is built with some simple shell scripts and Makefiles, without having to use any new-fangled javascript framework.
 Minimalism is best.

     printf '%\n' "cool stuff and people"